ktzrbn/vjwp2/pages/items-romantic.md

 ---. <em>Answer to Mr. Joshua Van Oven’s Letters on the Present State of the Jewish Poor in London</em>.
 L. Alexander, 1802.
 </p>
 <p class="hangingindent">
 <a href="http://victorianjewishwritersproject.org/items/vjwp_33.html">---. <em>Memoirs of the Life and Commercial Connections, Public and Private, of the Late Benj.
-Goldsmid, Esq. of Roehampton, Containing a Cursory View of the Jewish Society and Manners</em> […].
+Goldsmid, Esq. of Roehampton</em> […].
 L. Alexander, 1808.</a>
 </p>
 <p class="hangingindent">
 <a href="http://victorianjewishwritersproject.org/items/vjwp_129.html">